XMCQCX/RadifyClass-RadifySkinEditor/README.md

 - ## As a Library in a Script

-Radify can be included as a library in any AutoHotkey v2 script.
+Radify can be included as a library in any AutoHotkey v2 script to create menus.

 **For example:**